cehriy/Data-Cleaning-Week-4-Assignment/README.txt

 Step 8 : We are creating a text version of the final5 dataframe

-The appropriate packages have been installed wherever required
+The appropriate packages have been installed wherever required.